-- a) In the case of stalking, domestic violence or dating violence: - i) Assess immediate safety needs of complainant - ii) Assist complainant with contacting campus security or local police if complainant requests AND provide contact information for local police departments. - iii) Provide instructions on how to apply for Protective Order if the complainant wishes to pursue this option. - iv) Provide information to complainant on how to preserve evidence - v) Assess need to implement interim or long-term protective measures to protect the complainant, if appropriate. - vi) Provide a No Contact or No Trespass directive to accused party if deemed appropriate. - vii)Provide written information regarding community resources.
+- a) In the case of Stalking, Domestic Violence or Dating Violence: - Assess immediate safety needs of complainant.
+Assist complainant with contacting campus security or local police if complainant requests AND provide contact information for local police departments. - ii.
+Provide instructions on how to apply for Protective Order if the complainant wishes to pursue this option. - iii.
+Provide information to complainant on how to preserve evidence - iv.
+Assess need to implement interim or longterm protective measures to protect the complainant, if appropriate. - v.
+Provide a No Contact or No Trespass directive to accused party if deemed appropriate. - vi.
+Provide written information regarding community resources. - b) For sexual assault and sexual exploitation LMC will: - i.
+Depending on when reported (immediate vs delayed report), provide complainant with access to medical care. - ii.
+Assess immediate safety needs of complainant. - iii.
+Assist complainant with contacting campus security or local police if complainant requests AND provide contact information for local police department. - iv.
+Provide written information regarding community resources including referrals to off campus mental health providers. - v.
+Assess need to implement interim or longterm protective measures, such as change in class schedule, "No Contact" directive between both parties. - vi.
+Provide a No Contact or No Trespass directive to accused party if deemed appropriate. - vii.
+Provide written instructions on how to apply for Protective Order

-- b) For sexual assault and sexual exploitation LMC will: - i) Depending on when reported (immediate vs delayed report), provide complainant with access to medical care - ii) Assess immediate safety needs of complainant - iii) Assist complainant with contacting campus security or local police if complainant requests AND provide contact information for local police department - iv) Provide written information regarding community resources including referrals to off campus mental health providers - v) Assess need to implement interim or long-term protective measures, such as change in class schedule, "No Contact" directive between both parties. - vi) Provide a No Contact or No Trespass directive to accused party if deemed appropriate. - vii)Provide written instructions on how to apply for protective order - viii) Provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution - ix) Inform the complainant of the outcome of the investigation, whether or not the accused will be charged with a violation of the Student Code of Conduct and the outcome of the meeting. - x) Enforce and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation - c) Protective measures for the student filing the complaint may range from No Contact Orders, to classroom adjustments/arrangements, to interim suspensions of the alleged perpetrator if necessary.
+- viii.
+Provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution - ix.
+Inform the complainant of the outcome of the investigation, whether or not the accused will be charged with a violation of the Code of Conduct and what the outcome of the meeting is. - x.
+Enforce and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation. - c) Protective measures for the complainant may range from No Contact Orders, to classroom adjustments/arrangements, providing an escort, moving the individual's residence, adjusting the individual's work schedule, allowing the individual to withdraw from or retake a class without penalty, providing access to tutoring or other academic support, to interim suspensions of the alleged perpetrator if necessary.
 LMC representatives will strive to maintain confidentiality regarding protective measures provided to the victim.